A Picture That Spoke: How One Photograph Changed My View of Storytelling

 A few years ago, on a completely random rainy afternoon, I opened a dusty old travel magazine hidden somewhere in my closet.
 As I leisurely turned its pages, a sudden feeling of astonishment passed over me.
 I was looking at a picture of a man with a weathered face sitting under a tree, surrounded by children.
 His expression was full of stories, and even though I didn’t know him, the image spoke to me about storytelling through photography.

-At that point, everything came together for me, and I understood what a picture is really capable of.
+At that point, everything came together for me.
+I understood what a picture is really capable of.
 I recognised how it can bridge distances and evoke emotions in ways that are not possible with words.
-It was the first time I truly experienced the power of images, stories told through photos.
-That memory has stayed with me ever since.
+It was the first time I experienced the power of images.

 That experience taught me that powerful storytelling through photography doesn’t happen by chance.
 It starts with intention and thoughtful planning.
-If you’re planning your next shoot, here are some helpful tips to keep in mind.
+If you’re planning your next shoot, here are some tips you may find useful:

 1. Plan Your Story Before You Shoot